PhilipEnglund/PhilipEnglund/README.md

 Hi there!

 I'm Philip, a software developer based in Sweden.
-Currently doing contract stuff for tretton37 as a front-end pleb.
+Currently doing contract stuff for bba; as a front-end pleb.

 Thanks for checking out my profile!